smartdevcode/awesome-wordpress/README.md

 * [WP Quick Install](http://wp-quick-install.com/) - WordPress installation could be long: downloading, decompressing, uploading, plugins and themes installation.
 WP Quick Install will take care all of this things.
 Simply upload this tiny script where you want to install WordPress
 * [GenerateWP](http://generatewp.com/) - The easiest and the fastest way to create custom and high quality code for your WordPress project using the latest WordPress coding standards and API's.
 * [FakerPress](https://wordpress.org/plugins/fakerpress/) - FakerPress is a clean way to generate fake and dummy content to your WordPress, great for developers who need testing
+* [wppm](https://github.com/lucasbhjf/wppm) - Wordpress Plugin Manager - a new and easy way to install plugins using nodejs

 #### Images and Media Gallery
 *All about media items management*